romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 ## forKeyShare

-To be used in select queries inside of transaction, adds `FOR KEY SHARE` table lock modifier.
+To be used in select queries inside of the transaction adds the `FOR KEY SHARE` table lock modifier.

 ```ts
 Table.transacting(tr).forUpdate()